Albert Finney: 1963–1977

-Murder on the Orient Express

 Finney played Agatha Christie's Belgian master detective Hercule Poirot in the film Murder on the Orient Express (1974).
 Finney became so well known for the role that he complained that it typecast him for a number of years, "People really do think I am 300 pounds with a French accent", he said.
 He received nominations for the Academy Award for Best Actor and the BAFTA Award for Best Actor in a Leading Role.

-He announced he intended to direct a film, The Girl in Melanie Klein, for Memorial, but it was not made.
+He announced he intended to direct the film, The Girl in Melanie Klein, for Memorial, but it was not made.

 Finney decided to take time off from features and focus on stage acting, doing classics at the National Theatre in London.
 "I felt that it needed commitment," he later said.
 "When you're making movies all the time, you stop breathing.
 You literally don't breathe in the same way that you do when you're playing the classics.
 When you have to deliver those long, complex speeches on stage, you can't heave your shoulders after every sentence.
 The set of muscles required for that kind of acting need to be trained.
 I really wanted to try and do justice to my own potential in the parts.
 I didn't want to be a movie actor just dropping in, doing Hamlet and taking off again.
 I wanted to feel part of the company."

 Finney was at the National for over three years during which he played in Hamlet, Macbeth, Tamburlaine, and plays by Anton Chekhov.

-Finney made a TV film Forget-Me-Not-Lane in 1975, which was written by Peter Nichols, and he also performed a cameo role in The Duellists (1977), the first feature directed by Ridley Scott.
+Finney made a TV film Forget-Me-Not-Lane in 1975, which was written by Peter Nichols, and he also performed a brief role in The Duellists (1977), the first feature directed by Ridley Scott.
 He also released an album through Motown.

-1980s
+1981–1999

-Finney had not played a lead role in a feature film in six years, and started to think about returning to cinema.
+Finney had not played a major role in a feature film in six years, and started to think about resuming work with cinema.
 The last two successful films he had made were Scrooge and Orient Express in which he was heavily disguised.
 "Most Americans probably think I weigh 300 pounds, have black hair and talk with a French accent like Hercule Poirot," said Finney.
 "So I thought they should have a look at me while I was still almost a juvenile and kind of cute."

-Finney decided to make six films in succession "so that I could relax and get back into it again.
+Finney decided to make six movies in succession "so that I could relax and get back into it again.
 In order to feel really assured and comfortable in front of a camera, you've got to do it for a while."
 The first three were thrillers: Loophole (1981), with Susannah York; Wolfen (1981), directed by Michael Wadleigh; and Looker (1981), written and directed by Michael Crichton.
 He received excellent reviews for his performance in the drama Shoot the Moon (1982).
 Finney said the role "required personal acting; I had to dig into myself.
 When you have to expose yourself and use your own vulnerability, you can get a little near the edge."